BRANCASTER

 |

-Walk along the Norfolk Coast path |
+Walk along part of the North Norfolk Coast path. |

-Buy fresh fish from the shop |
+Buy fresh fish from the shop. |

-Enjoy a stroll around the harbour at high tide |
+Enjoy a stroll around the harbour. |

 |